anwarmamat/cmsc330fall19public/disc/d1/README.md

   * Try `.inspect` and `.methods`.
 E.g. `"hi".methods` will list all String methods.
 Library convention is that methods which return a `bool` end in `?` and methods that modify the string/array/object end in `!` (e.g. `include?` checks if a string contains a substring or not).
 The `.inspect` method will print arrays like you would see them in source code (e.g. try `puts a.inspect` where `a` is some array).

 3. Clone today's discussion from the public repo.
- Today's exercises ARE NOY GRADED, but we have provided the public tests in public.rb to test your code.
+ Today's exercises ARE NOT GRADED, but we have provided the public tests in public.rb to test your code.
 We will have **unannounced** graded labs (like mini-mini projects or worksheets).

   * Arrays in Ruby are heterogenous and of indefinite length because Ruby loves you.
 Can be declared using `Array.new()` or `[]`.
 Example: shift_letters (Note: this example has some Character methods we don't expect you to memorize)
   * Hashes in Ruby can have heterogenous keys.
 What data structure in Java are hashes most similar to?
 (Hint: it's in the name).
 You should learn to love hashes.
 They can be initialized using `{}` or `Hash.new(default value)`.
 Example: add_to_inventory